MuNixCPR/flake/README.md

   Frontend:     http://localhost:3000

 ⚠️  Prerequisites:
-  - PostgreSQL must be installed via Homebrew
+  - PostgreSQL must be installed and running (see PostgreSQL setup above)
-  - PostgreSQL must be running: brew services start postgresql@14
-  - Database must exist: createdb teleband
+  - Database 'teleband' must exist and be accessible by your user

 📝 Quick Start:
   1. Ensure PostgreSQL is running